Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 Bronze

-Covers core hospital services.
-Some categories are Restricted rather than Included.
-Good for younger, healthy adults who want private hospital access without the higher Gold/Silver premium.
+Core hospital services.
+Some categories are Restricted.
+A practical option for younger adults who want private hospital access at a lower premium.

 From ~$76/month

-Funds can also offer Plus variants such as Bronze Plus or Silver Plus.
-These add some clinical categories from a higher tier without meeting the full requirements of that tier.
-Always check exactly what your Plus policy includes.
+Funds can offer Plus variants such as Bronze Plus or Silver Plus.
+These add some categories from a higher tier without meeting the full requirements of that tier.
+Always check exactly what is included in your specific Plus policy.

 What "Restricted" actually means

-This is one of the most misunderstood parts of private health insurance in Australia.
-When a clinical category is listed as Restricted on your policy, it does not mean you are completely uncovered.
-It means the fund will only pay the minimum government-set benefit toward your treatment.
+This is one of the most misunderstood parts of private health insurance.
+When a clinical category is listed as Restricted, it does not mean you are completely uncovered.
+It means the fund pays only the minimum government-set benefit toward your treatment.

-In practice this means if you are treated in a private hospital for a Restricted category, the minimum benefit paid by your fund will almost certainly not cover the full cost of your private hospital accommodation and theatre fees.
+In practice, if you are treated in a private hospital for a Restricted category, the minimum benefit will almost certainly not cover the full cost of your accommodation and theatre fees.
 You will likely face significant out-of-pocket expenses.

 If you are treated as a public patient in a public hospital for a Restricted category, the benefit is usually sufficient because public hospital costs are lower.

-Before having any elective procedure, always check with your fund whether your specific treatment is Included or Restricted under your policy.
-Ask for confirmation in writing.
+Before any elective procedure, always confirm with your fund whether your specific treatment is Included or Restricted under your policy.
+Ask for written confirmation.

 Waiting periods